priscillahnalubega/Python-for-beginners/README.md

 Each library has its own unique features and use cases, and learning them can significantly enhance your capabilities in Python programming, especially in fields like data science, web development, and machine learning.

 ## Python exercises
 The practice exercises
-1. introduction to Python exercises
+Introduction to Python exercises
+1.